HigginTown/HouseDivided/README.md

 The `gallery` folder includes many of the images generated during this project.
 Some particular points of interest are:
  - `dtc.png` represents a surpsringly simple decision tree fit on the roll call vote data with party label as the target variable.
 The tree requires just two splits to correctly map every senator to a party.
 The first split, `S. Con.
 Res 11` is a budget issue, where all Republicans voted differently from Independents and Democrats.
 Next the independents differ from Democrats on `H.R.
 1735`, a National Defense Authorization Act.
  - `influence rank.png` shows the normailzed influence of each senator by their rank.
+ - `dendrogram.png` offers insight into the agglomerative clustering process.
  - `predictions_information.png` compares the strategies in the thought experiment detailed below.

 Check out the README in that folder for a complete list descriptions.